Alpurrurulam & LA Meetings

-The name of the community Alpurrurulam was taken from the traditional name of the lake now known as Lake Nash.
+Alpurrurulam was taken from the traditional name of the lake now known as Lake Nash.
+LA Meetings are subject to change, so please call the Area Manager to check dates.

 “This waterhole where we live was Aboriginal place long time before white man came.
 It was Aboriginal place before it became ‘pastoral lease’.
 It is business country for us.
 Our law does not change.